 Credit points: 15

 The complex support needs of people with cognitive disabilities arise from interplay between multiple factors such as social disadvantage, poor physical and/or mental health, and impaired cognition and communication.
-Challenging behaviours are exhibited by many people with cognitive disability as a resultof their complex support needs.
+Challenging behaviours are exhibited by many people with cognitive disability as a result of their complex support needs.
 Such behaviours often entail their exclusion from services or the imposition of restrictive practices.
 In this subject, students will explore behavioural and non-behavioural perspectives on understanding challenging behaviours, and both individual and systemic interventions to create change.
 Three principal research-based interventions are explored: Positive Behaviour Support, Attachment, and the creation of Psychologically-Informed Environments.
-Students will be encouraged to master each of these distinct approaches before making judgements about which is most appropriate for a person in a particular context.
+Students will be encouraged to master each of these distinct approaches before trying to think about synthesis of these making judgements about which is most appropriate for a person in a particular context.

 Subject Co-ordinatorSian Anderson

 Available to Study Abroad/Exchange StudentsNo

 Prerequisites Must be admitted into HCADP